 Enhancing human resources capacity

-As life sciences organizations grow, their needs often surpass internal human resources (HR) capabilities.
+As biopharma organizations grow, their needs often surpass internal human resources capabilities.
 Roles and responsibilities can change rapidly causing a need for clear alignment of skill sets with the changing needs of the organization.
 Therefore, many companies are outsourcing HR processes to manage new challenges.
 These challenges can seemingly arise overnight and include compliance issues when companies scale up a sales force in multiple states with complex sales compensation schemes, and more extensive benefit plan design and administration demands.

 In addition, outsourced HR can provide more insight when making difficult decisions about the acquisition and retention of talent.
 For example, it may make sense for some life sciences companies to outsource the entire sales or manufacturing function, while others may want to keep those processes in-house.
 Outsourced HR solutions can help organizations understand the total cost of the employment scenario for insourcing versus outsourcing these functions and implement the infrastructure to manage and retain their talent.

-Ultimately, an HR assessment can help life sciences companies ensure they have nimble HR resources that can scale with demand.
+Ultimately, an HR assessment can help biopharma companies ensure they have nimble HR resources that can scale with demand.
 An organization must be proactive to be successful, keeping HR people, processes and technologies growing along with the business.
-A comprehensive HR assessment can help determine what outsourced functions will work best for a specific company, from payroll and benefits to Family Medical Leave Act (FMLA) and recruiting.
+A comprehensive HR assessment can help determine what outsourced functions will work best for a specific company, from payroll and benefits to Family Medical Leave Act and recruiting.

-With the rapid growth necessary during the life cycle for life sciences companies, internal resources often cannot keep up with the velocity of new demands.
+With the rapid growth necessary during the life cycle for life sciences companies of all types, internal resources often cannot keep up with the velocity of new demands.
 As your needs change and evolve to fit the demands of the market, both the scale and urgency around accuracy and proficiency becomes front and center.
 Outsourcing is a common strategy in the life sciences industry, and understanding and appropriately leveraging which solutions align with your business structure and goals can help establish a strong foundation for current and sustained success.